 According to the State of Florida, every child is entitled to a healthy life in which all of their basic needs are fully met.
-Divorcing spouses or separating partners with children must enact a child support plan to fulfill all of their children’s financial needs.
-Through payment and receipt of child support, Florida courts can ensure that your child has everything that he or she needs to adequately develop and succeed in life.
-If you are dealing with a child support case or would like to discuss options for modifying or enforcing an existing child support order in Sarasota, FL, contact Tobaygo law.
-Our family law firm has extensive experience in cases involving an initial determination of child support, supplemental petition for modification of child support, and ending support upon the child's emancipation.
+Divorcing spouses or separating partners that have children together must enact a child support plan to fulfill all financial needs of any involved children.
+Through the payment of child support, a Florida court of law ensures that the child has everything that he or she needs to adequately develop and succeed in life.
+If you are dealing with a child support case or would like to discuss options for modifying or enforcing an existing support order, contact a child support attorney in Sarasota, FL, at Tobaygo law.
+Our family law firm has extensive experience in child support cases which involve support determination, petition for modification, enforcement and determination of support, supplemental petition for modification of support, enforcing support and ending support upon the child's emancipation.

 How Is Child Support Determined In Florida?

 During the process of determining and calculating child support, the courts consider varying sources of income within a household, the earnings that each spouse makes, and the manner in which such funds are spent.
 The courts also consider any deductions and exclusions, such as taxes, mandatory union dues, retirement payments, as well as the following factors.